Coderdotnew/intro_web_apps_dgm/04_class/01_loops_intro/README.md

     puts "Hello!"
 end
 ```
-- When I run this, the output will simply be `"Hello!"` 5 times.
+- When this runs, the output will simply be `"Hello!"` 5 times.
 As you can already see this could become annoying to type over and over again.
 # times_loops
 You will quickly notice there are a number of ways to perform the same exact function in Ruby.
 The syntax for the *times loop* is as follows:
 ```ruby